mrazomej/phd/docs/src/chapter_02/section_04_model.md

-$\frac{c}{K_A}$ and $\frac{c}{K_I}$ represent the change in free energy when an inducer binds to a repressor in the active or inactive state, respectively, while $e^{-\beta \Delta \varepsilon_{AI} }$ represents the change in free energy when the repressor changes from the active to inactive state in the absence of inducer.
-Thus, a repressor which favors the active state in the absence of inducer ($\Delta \varepsilon_{AI} > 0$) will be driven towards the inactive state upon inducer binding when $K_I < K_A$.
+$\frac{c}{K_A}$ and $\frac{c}{K_I}$ represent the change in free energy when an inducer binds to a repressor in the active or inactive state, respectively, while $e^{-\beta \Delta \varepsilon_{AI} }$ represents the change in free energy when the repressor changes from the active to the inactive state in the absence of inducer.
+Thus, a repressor that favors the active state in the absence of inducer ($\Delta \varepsilon_{AI} > 0$) will be driven towards the inactive state upon inducer binding when $K_I < K_A$.
 The specific case of a repressor dimer with $n=2$ inducer binding sites is shown in [@Fig:ch2_fig02](B).

-Substituting $p_A(c)$ from Eq. $\ref{eq:p_active}$ into Eq. $\ref{eq:fold_change_approx}$ yields
+Substituting $p_A(c)$ from Eq. $\ref{eq:p_active}$ into Eq.
-the general formula for induction of a simple repression regulatory architecture [@Phillips2015a], namely,
+$\ref{eq:fold_change_approx}$ yields the general formula for induction of a simple repression regulatory architecture [@Phillips2015a], namely,
 $$
 \text{fold-change} =
 \left( 1+\frac{\left(1+\frac{c}{K_A}\right)^n}{\left(1+\frac{c}{K_A}\right)^n +